ajkeener/learning-template/README.md

+# A Simple React Project with Notes

+This project is mainly for referencing and practicing concepts as I learn them.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.